-- 9.5.C.1 All solar cars must have a windshield made of shatter-resistant material.
+- 9.5.C.1 All solar cars must have a windshield made of shatter-resistant material that is securely mounted to the solar car.
 The windshield must be free of excessive distortion.
 The windshield should not be tinted to the extent that the driver cannot be clearly observed from outside the solar car. - 9.5.C.2 The solar car driver must be able to discern traffic light colors through the windscreen.